Davidson Fixative

 -

-- If initially received in Formalin 10%, Phosphate Buffered, rinse specimen in tap water prior to placing in Davidson Fixative.
+- If received in Formalin 10%, Phosphate Buffered, rinse tissue thoroughly in tap water prior to placing in Davidson Fixative.

 REFERENCES: